 Admission Confirmation Payment

 The successful applicant confirms enrollment with NIC via payment of the admission fee prior within 7 working days of receipt of the acceptance notification via email.

-※ Online application form will be accessible commencing from October 2021 here
+※ Online application form will be accessible commencing from Autumn 2021 here